cnsegura/ignite2019/story1/story1.md

 `This completes user story 1: Downloading and integrating an OSS ERC20 token`

-`Note: if you cannot finish this section on your own, a completed section is available under c:\ignite\story1`
+`Note: if you cannot finish this section on your own, a completed section is available in this GitHub repo under the story1/solution directory.
+The node_modules dirctory created in step 3 above will need to be copied into this solution as well`

 ### [You may now  move on to Step 2 - Deploy and Interact with your contract locally](../story2/story2.md)